kmdouglass/homelab/speech-recognition/toolchains/caster-kaldi/README.md

 ## Notes

+### StartApp fails to find an application

+Dragonfly's StartApp action searches the file system of the container for executables.
+It therefore cannot find executable files that are located on the host file system.

 ### Error when querying the microphone

 The following error appears when lanuchingg dragonfly: `sounddevice.PortAudioError: Error querying device -1`: